This post may contain affiliate links so I earn a commission.

 Adjust them so that they shine onto the house from the yard.

-The earwigs will be attracted away from the light
+The earwigs will be attracted away from the light.

-You can also change to yellow bulbs, as white bulbs tend to be more attractive to earwigs and other insects
+bulbs tend to be more attractive to earwigs and other insects.

 In the home, the easiest way to get rid of earwigs is to remove potential attractants - but if earwigs are problematic in your garden, you’ll have to take more advanced steps to get rid of them.